ErfanRasti/digital-signal-processing-lab/README.md

 # digital-signal-processing-lab
-In this repository, I share the material of digital signal processing laboratory course which I teach.
+In this repository, I share the materials of digital signal processing laboratory course which I teach.